sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 }
 ```

-For adding additional updater settings, you may also want to check out [Adding a Preferences UI in Cocoa](/documentation/preferences-ui#add-a-settings-ui-in-cocoa).
+For adding additional updater settings, you may also want to check out [Adding a Settings UI in Cocoa](/documentation/preferences-ui#add-a-settings-ui-in-cocoa).

 ## Create an Updater in SwiftUI